Regional Transit Service Commission

 - convenient, cost-effective and extensive service across municipalities

 - integrated customer experience through improved community connections

-Nine municipalities in the Edmonton Metropolitan Region have submitted a joint application to the Province of Alberta formally seeking the establishment of a Regional Transit Services Commission.
+Eight municipalities in the Edmonton Metropolitan Region have submitted a joint application to the Province of Alberta formally seeking the establishment of a Regional Transit Services Commission.

 In September 2017, City of Edmonton and City of St. Albert Councils approved an agreement to begin taking steps to develop a Regional Transit Services Commission.
 The other 11 Edmonton Metropolitan Region communities joined in October, 2018.

 To begin this work, the Government of Alberta awarded the City of Edmonton and City of St. Albert with a $3.7 Million Community Partnership Grant, as the initial signatories, to work with the region to analyze the feasibility of a potential Transit Commission.

 The Regional Transit Services Commission Transition Team released its business case, including a strategic plan and financial model, in January 2020 to determine the viability of a Commission, and how it could best operate in the region.

 News and updates